-- 6.1 The members of WaterAid are self-governed organisations that meet a set of criteria and are approved and accredited as members by the International Board. - 6.2 The WaterAid International Board approves resolutions to admit new members to the WaterAid family and approves the assignment of countries and purposes to members, including any changes in assignment. - 6.3 The relationship between each member and the federation is governed by the Membership and Licence Agreement, which sets out the obligations on the member and on WaterAid international.
+- 6.1 The members of WaterAid are self-governed organisations that meet a set of criteria and are approved and accredited as members by the international Board. - 6.2 The WaterAid international board approves resolutions to admit new members to the WaterAid family and approves the assignment of operational countries and purposes to members, including any changes in assignment. - 6.3 The relationship between each member and the federation is governed by the Membership and Licence Agreement, which sets out the obligations on the member and on WaterAid international.
 The agreement permits the member to adopt the WaterAid brand within such territories and for the term and purposes as are set out in the agreement. - 6.4 Each WaterAid member is an independent legal organisation in its own right with its own board of trustees. - 6.5 Each WaterAid member mobilises support in its home country, engaging individuals, companies and institutions to raise funds and influence policies to support our mission.
-We collaborate on regional and global advocacy and campaigns to influence governments, companies and international institutions.
-Federation members may also manage country programmes on behalf of our global network.
+Members collaborate on regional and global advocacy and campaigns to influence governments, companies and international institutions.
+Federation members may also manage country programmes which may also be funded and supported by other members.